 A person is only eligible for deferral once every 7 years.

 In Washington State, requesting a contested hearing is the same as pleading not guilty.
 This will result in a court date being set for your case.
 You should notify the court of your intention to request a contested hearing prior to your court date, and hiring an attorney would be prudent.

 Be aware that if you are found guilty of the charge you will have penalties and court costs to pay.
 It could also result in license suspension if the charges are serious enough.
 Even if you gain a not guilty verdict, you will still have court fees to pay.

 If your contested hearing results in a guilty verdict you and your attorney may wish to file an appeal.
 An appeal will add to your expenses but might be worthwhile if you feel mistakes were made in your particular case.

 Option 5 - Taking on Online Driving Course

-Remember, in Washington State you may be eligible for a ticket deferral by taking an approved traffic school.
+Remember, in Washington State, you may be eligible for a ticket deferral by taking an approved traffic school.
 Check with your specific court for details.
-Taking traffic school will not only increase your driving knowledge and skills, it may prevent your ticket from being reported to the Washington State Department of Licensing.
+Taking traffic school will not only increase your driving knowledge and skills, but it may also prevent your ticket from being reported to the Washington State Department of Licensing.
 Taking a Washington defensive driving course may also save you money on your auto insurance premiums.
 Contact your specific insurance company to see if taking a traffic course online may improve your rates.